taylorjg/print-puz-serverless/README.md

 # Serverless Functions

-The backend comprises two serverless functions:
+The backend comprises the following serverless functions:

 * scrape-puzzle-url
   * Scrape a link to the current cryptic crossword puzzle from [Private Eye's crossword page](https://www.private-eye.co.uk/crossword)
   * e.g. https://www.private-eye.co.uk/pictures/crossword/download/753.puz
+* list-puzzles
+  * Parse the directory listing of https://www.private-eye.co.uk/pictures/crossword/download/
 * parse-puzzle
   * Given the URL of a .puz file, read and parse the binary puzzle description and return it in an easy-to-consume JSON format